FAQ: Gluten and the Gluten-Free Diet

 Besides avoiding gluten, are there other changes I should make in my diet?

 Many patients may need to avoid lactose-containing foods at first, such as milk, cheese, and other dairy products if they are having gastrointestinal symptoms such as diarrhea, bloating, cramping or gas.
 This is because lactase, the enzyme that digests the lactose sugar found in dairy products, is made on the tips of the villi in the small intestine.
 Celiac disease destroys these villi, also destroying the lactase enzyme.
 As the villi heal, tolerance to lactose usually returns.
 Once a patient follows the gluten-free diet for a few months, s/he may try reintroducing dairy products back into the diet, as long as they are tolerated.
-Gluten-free soy, rice, and nut milks, yogurts, and cheeses are good substitutions if lactose must be avoided.
+Yogurt and cheese are lower in lactose and may be tolerated.
+Gluten-free soy, rice, and nut milks (all should be labeled gluten-free) are good substitutions if lactose must be avoided.
 You should also avoid any other foods to which you are allergic or sensitive.
 Visit Lactose Intolerance Levels 1-3 under Nutritional Considerations of the Gluten-Free Diet on www.celiacnow.org.

 It is also important that your gluten-free diet is heart-healthy.
-Your diet should be low in fat and sodium, high in fruits and vegetables, and include lean proteins, such as chicken, fish, beans, seeds, nuts, legumes, and lean meat.
+Your diet should be low in fat and sodium, high in fruits and vegetables, and include lean proteins, such as chicken, fish, turkey, beans, plain or labeled gluten-free seeds and nuts, legumes, and lean meat.
 Add fiber in the form of gluten-free whole grains into your diet, such as amaranth, millet, brown rice, and quinoa (all labeled gluten-free).
 Most importantly, you should consult with a dietitian skilled in celiac disease to be sure that your new diet contains appropriate amounts of vitamins and nutrients, specifically iron, calcium, vitamin D, and B vitamins.
 Visit Healthy Eating on the Gluten-Free Diet Levels 1-3 and Fiber and the Gluten-Free Grains Level 1-3 under Nutrition and the Gluten-Free Diet on www.celiacnow.org.

 Is a gluten-free diet (GFD) harmful or unhealthy to someone NOT diagnosed with celiac disease (CD)?